h3nnn4n/smart-snako/README.md

 - `ida_dfs`: At every step, runs an IDA DFS search to find a path to the cherry.
 If no path is found, the agent picks a random direction.

+- `smart_snako`: Uses a halmitonian cycle to get to the cherry in a safe way.
+  However, at each game step, it tries to do small changes to the cycle in order to reduce the number of cells between the snake head and the cherry.

 # References

 So cool references to look into: